19 Popular New Year’s Resolutions Experts Say to Never Ever Make

 “You are unlikely to stop stressing out over ‘little things’ because they are not little—we stress about things that mean something to us,” Jovanovic says.
 “Those ‘little’ things are usually tied to your feelings of self-worth and safety, your perception of others, or your values and ideas.”
 Hint: Here’s how perfectionism can ruin your resolutions.

 Smarter resolution: “I will find ways to cope with stress effectively” or “I will arrange my priorities differently.”
+This year, find out what “Auld Lang Syne” actually means.

 “I should start exercising this year!”